Appraisal Dimensions Generalise Better than Emotion Labels for Cross-Age Affect Recognition in AI-Assisted Healthcare: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} use of artificial intelligence (AI) technologies in healthcare has expanded considerably in recent years.
 Despite these advances, enabling AI systems to effectively manage social interactions remains a significant challenge \cite{YU18-AI}.
-Yet, managing social interactions—defined as the ability of autonomous agents to maintain equilibrium in a dynamic relationship with another agent \cite{DEJAEGHER10-SOCIALSKILL}—is particularly important in healthcare contexts.
-For example, entrusting social interactions to AI systems acting as coaches in Computerised Cognitive Training (CCT)—a set of exercises designed to train specific cognitive functions, primarily used to enhance or preserve cognitive abilities in patients with cognitive impairment — could reduce clinician workload \cite{HILL17-CCT}.
+Yet, managing social interactions, defined as the ability of autonomous agents to maintain equilibrium in a dynamic relationship with another agent \cite{DEJAEGHER10-SOCIALSKILL}, is particularly important in healthcare contexts.
+For example, delegating social interactions to AI systems acting as coaches in Computerised Cognitive Training (CCT) could help reduce clinician workload \cite{HILL17-CCT}.
+CCT consists of a set of exercises designed to train specific cognitive functions.
+It is primarily used to enhance or preserve cognitive abilities in patients with cognitive impairment.
 However, the effectiveness of CCT appears to depend on the presence of social interaction during sessions, which currently requires the involvement of a clinician \cite{LAMPIT14-CCT}.

-One of the primary challenges in developing virtual assistants for CCT is the difficulty AI systems face in accurately detecting patients’ affective states \cite{pepa2021automatic}.
-To address this limitation, the THERADIA-WoZ corpus was developed \cite{fournier2025theradia}, containing annotated audiovisual segments of older adults (healthy and with mild cognitive impairment) performing CCT sessions assisted by a virtual assistant operated via a Wizard-of-Oz paradigm, in which an experimenter posed as the AI system.
-This corpus offers the scientific community the possibility of training multimodal affect recognition models in the context of AI-assisted CCT.
+One of the primary challenges in developing virtual assistants for CCT is the difficulty AI systems face in accurately detecting patients' affective states \cite{pepa2021automatic}.
+To address this limitation, the THERADIA-WoZ corpus was developed \cite{fournier2025theradia}, containing annotated audiovisual segments of older adults (healthy and with mild cognitive impairment) performing CCT sessions assisted by a virtual assistant operated via a Wizard-of-Oz (WoZ) paradigm.

 CCT is not only relevant for older adults suffering from age-related cognitive decline; it is also increasingly applied to younger populations, particularly in the context of supporting individuals with learning difficulties such as dyslexia or dyspraxia~\cite{BASHARPOOR24DYS}.
 These interventions could also benefit from AI-driven virtual assistants capable of providing socially and emotionally adaptive interactions.
 This raises a central question at the crossroads of cognitive psychology and affective computing: can affect recognition models trained on one age group (e.g., older adults) generalise effectively to another (e.g., younger adults)?
 A growing body of literature suggests that such generalisation is challenging, as affect appear to be expressed differently across age groups—for example, in terms of facial expressions~\cite{GAYA25DEEP, FOLSTER14EXP, KO21CHANGE, SONMEZ19COMP, ATALLAH19REV, JANNAT21EXP, PARK22FAC}, prosody, and text~\cite{AMORIM21CHAN, LIN24AGE, SEN18AGE, ANDY22TWIT}.